SecretFoundation/docs/docs/node-guides/monitoring-docker.md

 3. Login to grafana and open the Cosmos Dashboard from the [Manage Dashboards](http://localhost:3000/dashboards) page.
 4. Set the chain-id to `secret-3`

-## Stop the Containers
-1. From the `node_tooling/monitoring` directory:
-```
-$ docker-compose down
-```

 ## Application Ports
 The docker images expose the following ports:

 * `3000` Grafana.
 Your main dashboard.
 Default login is admin\admin.
 * `9090` Prometheus.
-This should be shielded from the open internet.
+Access to this port should be restricted.
 * `9100` Node Exporter.
-This should be shielded from the open internet.
+Access to this port should be restricted.
+* Your secret node metrics on port `26660` should also be restricted.

+If you followed the basic security guide, these ports are already restricted.
+You will need to allow the grafana port:

+`sudo ufw allow 3000`

+You can also allow access from a specific IP if desired:

+`sudo ufw allow from 123.123.123.123 to any port 3000`

+## Stop the Containers
+1. From the `node_tooling/monitoring` directory:
+```
+$ docker-compose down
+```